Ghislaine Maxwell jury begins deliberations after closings

 “In her eyes, they were just trash,” Comey said as Maxwell shook her head slightly and then drooped her eyes.

-Earlier, she had wiped her eyes twice as Comey attacked defense portrayals of the women who testified about abuse.
+Earlier, she had wiped her eyes twice as Comey attacked defense portrayals of the women who testified about abuse they incurred as teenagers.
 The prosecutor said Maxwell played a pivotal role in Epstein's quest to sexually abuse teenage girls.

-Defense lawyer Laura Menninger had argued that the women's recollections of abuse by Epstein and Maxwell were flawed memories manipulated two decades or more later by civil lawyers seeking payouts or U.S. government investigators seeking a scapegoat after Epstein killed himself in a federal jail in 2019 while he awaited his own sex trafficking trial.
+Defense lawyer Laura Menninger had argued that the women's recollections of abuse by Epstein and Maxwell were flawed memories manipulated decades later by lawyers seeking payouts or U.S. government investigators seeking a scapegoat after Epstein killed himself in a federal jail in 2019 while awaiting his own sex trafficking trial.

 Comey called a defense claim that Maxwell didn't know about abuse that occurred for more than a decade a “laughable argument.”